-No kidding!
-This healthy chocolate hummus is so easy to make.
-If you’ve got 5-minutes and a blender, you’ve got a delicious dessert.
+This Chocolate Hummus is SO easy to make.
+If you’ve got 5-minutes and a blender, you’ve got a delicious healthy vegan dessert.

 - Simple to make